Active Desktop: History

+Since Windows XP, if a non-BMP image is used as Windows Desktop wallpaper, Windows will convert non-BMP image to BMP image in background.

-Active Desktop never attained any significant degree of popularity, as its drawbacks included high use of system resources and reduction in system stability.
+Active Desktop never attained any significant degree of popularity, as its drawbacks included high use of system resources and reduced system stability.
 The component was retained in Windows XP but was replaced by a feature named Windows Sidebar in Windows Vista.
-Sidebar in turn was called Windows Desktop Gadgets in Windows 7, which also allows components to be added to the desktop, but it was also discontinued due to security issues; Windows 8 replaced it with live tiles in the Start screen, which were replaced with Widgets in Windows 11.
+Sidebar in turn was called Windows Desktop Gadgets in Windows 7, which also allows components to be added to the desktop, but it was also discontinued due to security issues.
+Windows 8 (also 8.1 and 10) partially replaced their functionality with "live tiles" in the Start screen (or Start menu).
+Finally, such functionalities have now been partially replaced with Widgets in Windows 11.
 Windows Server 2003 R2 32-bit is the most recent Microsoft operating system to support Active Desktop.
 It appears that the 64-bit version of Windows XP no longer supports Active Desktop.
 However, it still provides the option to display Web pages and channels built with Microsoft's Channel Definition Format (CDF) on the desktop.

 The HTML displaying capabilities are now mainly used for creating original wallpapers and adding search boxes to the desktop.
 For example, a user could copy the following code to display Wikipedia's search-box on the desktop: